ansys/pyrocky/examples/README.txt

 ========
 Examples
 ========

-End-to-end examples show how you can use PyRocky.
-If the PyRocky package is installed on your machine, you can download these examples as Python files or Jupyter notebooks and run them locally.
+End-to-end examples show how to use PyRocky.
+If PyRocky is installed on your machine, you can download these examples as Python files or Jupyter notebooks and run them locally.

 .. toctree::